 The 2016 Special Town Meeting voted to approve design and engineering fees for the Town Center's Master Plan concept.
 The 2017 Annual Town Meeting approved the funds for the design and engineering fees to bury the utility lines and poles.

 - Repairing the curbs, streets, and sidewalks, including the required improvements for handicapped accessibility and drainage upgrades

 - Reconfiguring the location of the curbs and sidewalks to create more continuous and ample sidewalks, safer crosswalks, new open space, and traffic-calming strategies

 - Removing the utility poles and overhead wires to allow for new trees to be planted along Boston Post Road between Colpitts Road and School Street

-Approval of the design and engineering fees for both the master plan and the burying of the utilities has allowed for the concepts shown on the "Historical Context" page and "Project Views" page to move forward for additional development.
-On January 30th, the Town Center Planning Committee and the design team (Utile, Nitsch, and Robert Burke Assoc.) presented to the Board of Selectmen progress to date.
-That presentation can be seen here:
+Approval of the design and engineering fees for both the master plan and the burying of the utilities has allowed for the concepts shown on the "Historical Context" page and "Project Views" page to move forward for further development, including a public input session for designs held on June 13th and the development of preliminary road construction plans.